ADZYYYY/splunk-threat-hunting-lab/hunts/H003-git-hook-global-persistence/README.md

 - The pre-commit hook was written to `C:\ProgramData\.git-hooks\` — a location completely outside any individual Git repository
 - Legitimate Git hooks live inside `.git\hooks\` within a specific project.
 A pre-commit file appearing in `ProgramData` is highly suspicious and has no legitimate developer use case

-**gitconfig modified**
+**gitconfig.lock created**
 ```
 C:\Users\Adam\AppData\Local\Programs\Git\etc\gitconfig
 ```
-- This is the system-level Git config for Git for Windows installed in the user's AppData — it applies to all of the user's Git operations
+- This is the system level Git config for Git for Windows installed in the user's AppData, it applies to all of the user's Git operations
 - The modification was confirmed via the lock-file-to-rename pattern in the USN journal: `.gitconfig.lock` created → data added → renamed to `.gitconfig`, which is Git's atomic write behaviour

+### MFT/USN Journal — Using forensic artefacts to show the file created/rename events

 ### Event ID 1 — Process Creation (Hook Execution Chain)